 In 2006 I met who I believed to be my soul mate.
-A woman who I was attracted to physically, mentally and emotionally.
+A woman to whom I was attracted physically, mentally, and emotionally.
 We hit it off immediately and I fell for her within a few days.
-In fact we fell for each other fast.
+In fact, we fell for each other fast.

 We both dove into the relationship head-first knowing that we finally found “the one” that we wanted to spend the rest of our lives with.
 We both knew that this was our last relationship.